It Takes Two: Steps to Successful Branding After an M&A

 But the most important thing you can do at this point is to support your company’s overall business goals and outline the steps you need to take to shift your brands in ways that grow your business and make the strongest impact on your audiences.
 Then, it’s time for brand evolution.

 The next step is evolving your brand communications to ensure all the pieces accurately represent your combined company, are relevant for your audiences, and are aligned with your Brand Architecture.
-We’ve found that for post-M&A companies, the three areas that have the greatest impact on brand evolution are Messaging, Visual Brand, and Website.
+For B2B companies post-merger or acquisition, the four areas that have the greatest impact on brand evolution are Messaging, Visual Brand, Website, and Social Media Strategy.

 Messaging

-After an M&A is the perfect time to reassess your Messaging.
+Post-M&A is the perfect time to reassess your messaging.
 You’ll want to ensure you’re still communicating clearly and accurately about your brands and the products/services they offer.
 But things can shift, like one or both companies changing their capabilities or offerings, and, if that’s the case, you’ll need to update Messaging to reflect this.
-You should also use the M&A as an opportunity to revisit your company’s core Messaging and bolster it to promote the benefits gained from the combination.
+You should also use the merger or acquisition as an opportunity to revisit your company’s core Messaging and bolster it to promote the benefits gained from the combination.
 Take the time to establish talking points for how you will communicate these new advantages so that you can increase and retain customer loyalty.

 Visual Brand